 The Smart Belfast framework aims to grown the city’s strengths in four areas:

 - Shared understanding of city challenges: Partners need to find new ways to work together to understand and analyse shared problems.
-There is the opportunity to adopt innovative ‘design-led’ approaches from industry that allow public sector partners to think differently about challenges, and then to develop and test their ideas before applying them at scale.
+There is the opportunity to adopt innovative ‘design-led’ approaches from industry.

-- An engaged innovator community: If we want to co-opt the local SME sector and our universities to tackle challenges together, we need to find new ways of doing this beyond traditional procurement channels.
-These might include establishing innovative city challenge programmes, Small Business Research Initiatives (SBRIs), R&D collaborative agreements, social innovation programmes, competitions, joint investment vehicles, etc.
+- An engaged innovator community: If we want to co-opt the local SME sector and our universities to tackle challenges together, we need to find new ways of doing this beyond traditional procurement channels such as Small Business Research Initiatives, R&D collaborative agreements, social innovation programmes, competitions, joint investment vehicles.

 - Building city data assets: In a modern knowledge economy access to data is as an important an economic resource as access to financing or workforce skills.
-There is a growing demand from digital SMEs for access to public data that will allow them to create new products and services.
 Partners in a smart city need to get much more sophisticated in how they generate, manage and store public data safely and securely.

 - Robust delivery mechanisms: City partners need to find new ways of attracting investment; co-opting the support of partners; and designing agile delivery mechanisms that can develop ideas, test them and rapidly scale proven successes in timescales that are measured in weeks rather than months.